derdudev/gaussEx.sty/README.md

 # Roadmap
 - [x] Reimplement `gauss.sty` in expl3
 - [x] Implement the old `gauss.sty` macros and dimensions as options
+- [ ] Implement the option mechanism for the individual `gexmatrix` environments
 - [ ] Implement matrix classes
 - [ ] Implement the new options